Autumn de Wilde

 Autumn de Wilde (born October 21, 1970) is an American photographer and film director best known for her portraiture and commercial work photography of musicians, as well as her music video works.
 In 2020 she directed her first feature film, Emma.

 Early life

-De Wilde was born in Woodstock, New York.
-She received no formal photography training, but learned it from her father Jerry de Wilde, an art and commercial photographer most noted for his photos of Jimi Hendrix and other musicians at the Monterey Pop Festival, and other icons of the 1960s.
+De Wilde was born on October 21, 1970, in Woodstock, New York.
+Her father, Jerry de Wilde, is an art and commercial photographer most noted for his photos of Jimi Hendrix and other musicians at the Monterey Pop Festival, and other icons of the 1960s.
+She was raised in Los Angeles, California, with her younger brother.

+Her mother, Mary, lived in England, prompting De Wilde's fascination with English culture as a self-proclaimed Anglophile.
+This led to her debut film, Emma, based on the novel by Jane Austen of the same name.

+She studied theater at Los Angeles City College, and was informally taught photography by her father.

 Career

+Autumn de Wilde initially intended to go into theater.
+When performing political theater for Lollapalooza in 1995, she experienced heat stroke that led her to the singer Beck, who allowed her to cool off in his tour bus.
+With her knowledge of photography learned from her father, she took pictures of Beck.
+He then encouraged her to go into photography.